 4. Yield Management

 Next is yield management.
-The amount of raw materials you order and the amount that actually goes into making the dish are different.
+The number of raw materials you order and the amount that actually goes into making the dish are different.
 Managing this difference is called yield management.
 Yield management like inventory management does not directly create a difference but ultimately affects the bottom line of operations and profits.
 Reducing the amount of edible waste generated through yield management will keep the food costs down.
-Ordering inventory with the yield of a product also ensures you do not over order or under order tying inventory management and yield management together when it comes to restaurant food cost control.
+Ordering inventory with the yield of a product also ensures you do not over-order or under order tying inventory management and yield management together when it comes to restaurant food cost control.
+Yield management is great way of restaurant cost control, it ensures that you are not wasting anything.

 5. Portion Control